urppchusj/impactpharmacie/README.md

 This script is used to update our website from our dataset and to generate our newsletter.

+### update_inclusion_model.py

+This script is used to update the model that predicts if abstracts can be excluded automatically or need to be reviewed for inclusion.

 # Prerequisites

 Developed using Python 3.9.7